A list of the best running apps for beginners!

 Nike Run Club

-The Nike Run Club app (no Nike gear required!) does all the essential things like tracking your pace and distance, but it also makes a game of things.
+The Nike Run Club app (no Nike gear required!) does all the essential things like tracking your pace, elevation, and distance, but it also makes a game of things.
 You can challenge your friends, share your workouts, and even upload a song for the app to play when you’re needing an extra boost of energy on your run.
-I like the playfulness of this app and the fact that you can use this on your Apple watch easily.
+I like the playfulness of this app and the fact that you can use this on your Apple watch easily (which you can pair with Spotify running playlists).
 It also has audio coaching which is helpful for beginners who need a little motivation and help during their runs.

 - Connects seamlessly to Spotify